-8. Retroactive reinsurance should not be reflected in Schedule P. The transferor in such an agreement must record, without recognition of the retroactive reinsurance, its loss and loss adjustment expense reserves on a gross basis on its balance sheet and in all schedules and exhibits.
+Retroactive reinsurance should not be reflected in Schedule P. The transferor in such an agreement must record, without recognition of the retroactive reinsurance, its loss and loss adjustment expense reserves on a gross basis on its balance sheet and in all schedules and exhibits.
 The transferee in such an agreement must exclude the retroactive reinsurance from its loss and loss expense reserves and from its schedules and exhibits.

-9. A discount implicit in tabular reserves may be included in Schedule P, Part 1.
-Schedule P, Part 2 is to be reported gross of ALL discounts.
-Otherwise, Schedule P is to be presented on a non-discounted basis.
-Information in Schedule P is to be reported on an undiscounted basis in order to make effective use of the triangles in Parts 2, 3 and 4.
-The reserves reported are expected to represent the ultimate amounts to be paid, including anticipated inflation.
-If discounting of loss or loss expense reserves is reflected on any line of Page 3 of this Annual Statement, reconciliation is provided in Schedule P, Part 1.
-Also, workpapers relating to any discount amounts must be available for examination upon request.
+Schedule P, Part 1 should be gross of non-tabular discount and net of tabular discount.
+The other parts of Schedule P should be gross of all discounts so that the annual statement user can make effective use of the triangles in Parts 2, 3, and 4.
+Workpapers relating to any discount amounts must be available for examination upon request.
 The tabular reserve discount does not need to be shown separately.
 Discounting is governed by SSAP No. 65—Property and Casualty Contracts.

-10. The reserves for unpaid losses and loss adjustment expenses should take into account the explicit or implicit impacts of the various factors affecting claim frequency or ultimate claim cost.
+The reserves for unpaid losses and loss adjustment expenses should take into account the explicit or implicit impacts of the various factors affecting claim frequency or ultimate claim cost.

+The reserves reported are expected to represent the ultimate amounts to be paid, including anticipated inflation.

+In those instances where a reporting entity files an amended annual statement as a result of a restatement of previous year earned premium, losses or loss adjustment expenses, Schedule P must be restated and included in the amended annual statement.

 The Prior Row:

-11. The “prior” row contains data for all incurred years prior to the most recent 10 years.
+The “prior” row contains data for all incurred years prior to the most recent 10 years.
 The calculation of the prior row differs by Part and Section.

-12. For salvage and subrogation received on the “prior” row, report losses and expenses paid in the current year.

-In those instances where a reporting entity files an amended annual statement as a result of a restatement of previous year earned premium, losses or loss adjustment expenses, Schedule P must be restated and included in the amended annual statement.

-Pooling
+Pooling:

-13. Many insurers have a pooling arrangement with affiliated companies, approved by the domiciliary commissioner, in which the business written is reallocated among the affiliated companies according to a specified percentage.
+Many insurers have a pooling arrangement with affiliated companies, approved by the domiciliary commissioner, in which the business written is reallocated among the affiliated companies according to a specified percentage.
 Some affiliated companies may be part of the pool and some may not, and some lines may be included, and some may not.
 The premiums and losses are to be reported in Schedule P after such pooling arrangements, not before.

-14. Pooled business ceded is that which, if retained instead of ceded, would be pooled among the affiliated companies who are party to the pooling agreement.
+Pooled business ceded is that which, if retained instead of ceded, would be pooled among the affiliated companies that are party to the pooling agreement.
 Any such business that is ceded by the pool participants to non-pooled companies before the pooling distribution among the participating companies is considered pooled business ceded.
 Non-pooled business includes all direct, assumed, and ceded business not subject to pooling, as well as any pooled business that is ceded after the pooling distribution has been made.

-15. Direct and Assumed columns include the participation in any pool.
+Direct and Assumed columns include the participation in any pool.
 In addition, all direct business not pooled plus assumed business from other than the pool is to be included.
 Ceded columns include the company’s participation in the pool such as any ceding by the company to companies independent of the pool.